prrao87/fine-grained-sentiment/README.md

  - **SVM**: Trains a simple linear  support vector machine in scikit-learn after converting the vocabulary to feature vectors and considering the effect of word frequencies using TF-IDF.
  - **FastText**: Trains a [FastText](https://fasttext.cc/docs/en/supervised-tutorial.html) classifier using a combination of trigrams and a 3-word context window size.
  - **Flair**: Trains a [Flair NLP](https://github.com/zalandoresearch/flair) classifier using ["stacked" embeddings](https://github.com/zalandoresearch/flair/blob/master/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md#training-a-text-classification-model), i.e. a combined representation of either GloVe, Bert or ELMo word embeddings and Flair (forward and backward) string embeddings.
  - **Causal Transformer**: Trains a small transformer model based on OpenAI's GPT-2 architecture (but *much* smaller) using a causal (i.e. *left-to-right*) pre-trained language model trained on Wikitext-103 data.
 The pre-trained weights are obtained from HuggingFace's [NAACL transfer learning tutorial](https://github.com/huggingface/naacl_transfer_learning_tutorial).
-Once we download the pre-trained language model, we add a custom classification head to the base transformer as shown `training/transformer_utils/model.py`, and then fine-tune it on the SST-5 dataset.
+Once we download the pre-trained language model, we add a custom classification head to the base transformer as shown in `training/transformer_utils/model.py`, and then fine-tune it on the SST-5 dataset.

 ## Installation